daongochuy2516/ESP32WakeOnLanSinricPro/README.md

 ## 🔄 Updates

-The device supports OTA (Over-The-Air) updates through the SinricPro platform.
+The device supports OTA (Over-The-Air) updates through the SinricPro platform, but only use this if you know what are you doing!

 ## ⚙️ Advanced Configuration